Azure/azure-powershell/src/MySql/docs/Get-AzMySqlConnectionString.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-INPUTOBJECT <IServer>: The source server object to create replica from.
+INPUTOBJECT <IServer>: Name of the server
   - `Location <String>`: The geo-location where the resource lives
   - `SkuName <String>`: The name of the sku, typically, tier + family + cores, e.g. B_Gen4_1, GP_Gen5_8.
   - `[Tag <ITrackedResourceTags>]`: Resource tags.